 ltem Explanation Basis Construction of the orthonormal LOW basis from elementary (BAS) and fragment (FO) basis.
 Core Core Orthogonalization procedure Ekin Kinetic energy matrices. (compare the print switches EKIN) Fit Construction of the symmetry adapted fit functions Fitint Construction of integrals used in the Fit procedure.
-FmatSFO Requests printing of the SFO overlap matrix in addition to the Fock matrix.
-This overlap matrix must be identical to the one printed in the results section of the output.
-This way one makes sure that the AO to SFO transformation of the Fock matrix has been carried out properly.
 Freq Force matrices processed in the computation of frequencies: Cartesian and internal representation, before and after symmetrization, etc. (as far as applicable).
 GeoStep Geometry optimization procedure.
 All relevant items.
 Hess Complete eigensystem of the Hessian during geometry optimizations.
 NumInt Numerical integration.
 Very extensive output (including the coordinates and weights of all generated points).
 Pmat P-matrix (density matrix) during SCF and in the ETS analysis program in the BAS representation.

 Rhofih Computation of fit coefficients during the SCF.
 SCF Extensive output during the SCF procedure about many different items.
 See also EPRINT, subkey SCF.
 SDIIS All data concerning the DIIS as used during the SCF.
 See ERPRINT, subkey SDIIS.
 TransitionField The Transition State procedure to compute and analyze certain terms in the bonding energy.
 The distinct components, the involved transition field Fock matrices, etc. Table III.
-Argume nts for the print key DEBUG.
+Arguments for the print key DEBUG.
 All debug switches are by default off.